benTC74/Causal-ML-Thesis-Project/README.md

 Data Preprocessing: Due to all the different formats, data granuarity, data types, missing values, etc., data preprocessing is immense and of great importance.
 Specifically, they include the followings.
 - Time series projection of the most recent data employing SARIMA
 - Missing value interpolation using cubic spline
+- Aggregating daily data to monthly data using SQL in SQL server
-- Aggregating daily data and disaggregating quarterly and yearly data to monthly data using cubic spline
+- Disaggregating quarterly and yearly data to monthly data using cubic spline
 - Aligning all data structures and combining them together
 - Categorizing data
 - Engineering new features